jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 individuals and groups the actor likely perceived were linked or sympathetic to protests.
 Previously, since mid\-2021, Mint Sandstorm has targeted
-Iranian expatriate human rights and womens rights activists, scholars, and journalists, often through spear\-phishing campaigns masquerading as researchers soliciting input or commentary on a
+Iranian expatriate human rights and women’s rights activists, scholars, and journalists, often through spear\-phishing campaigns masquerading as researchers soliciting input or commentary on a